5 Tips to stop technology from taking your customers away

 With the help of technology, understand and keep a track of the exact interests of your targeted audience.
 Personalized emails that keep the customers updated about news and unique offers that appeal to the specific interests of customers will not be viewed with the prejudiced eye with which marketing emails are normally viewed.

 Reward them.
 They chose you.

 You may offer the most innovative and convenient products that are of great use to your customer.
 Unfortunately, your competitors too have similar products and services to offer them.
 So give them some additional encouragement to ensure that you are their first priority.
 It may include special benefits like waived fees, reduced interest rates, etc. To help them achieve these benefits, set achievable goals, like a specific number/amount of transactions within a stipulated period, timely payment of interests for a stipulated period of time, etc. Defining such specifications enables you to drive them to use your product the way you want it to be used.

 Go Mobile.
 Stay Connected.

-Smart phones and other smart handhelds and devices are rapidly redefining lifestyles of people around the globe.
+Smartphones and other smart handhelds and devices are rapidly redefining lifestyles of people around the globe.
 The ease, convenience and speed of connectivity on-the-go are a heady combination that customers absolutely enjoy.
-Direct mails and phone calls maybe efficient tools for building customer engagement, but emails and, text messages and push notifications are useful when you want to instantly reach out to your customers.
+Direct emails and phone calls maybe efficient tools for building customer engagement, but emails and, text messages and push notifications are useful when you want to instantly reach out to your customers.

 These are just a few pointers among the numerous possibilities in Customer Engagement Solutions.
 It is a relatively new concept, so tried and tested methods are scarce and there is no single formula that can be applied which guarantees success in this field.
 The difference in market areas, competition, product lines and customer profiles demand different forms of the aforementioned methods for different institutions.
 The key is to continue to test your engagement process for optimal efficiency and effectiveness.